ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S17/costallocation2_slides.md

 ## Death spiral
-- can occur when common costs consist primarily of fixed costs and users have discretion over their use of the product or service
+- can occur when common costs consist primarily of fixed costs and users have discretion over their use of the common product or service.

 ### Steps in the death spiral:

 1. The death spiral occurs when cost allocation reduces utilization of a common resource (with significant fixed costs).
+   - i.e. the common cost is taxed, so it's utilization falls.
 2. This creates excess capacity.
+Now the fixed cost is spread over fewer units of the allocation base.
 3. This increases the allocation rate for the remaining users (increasing the 'tax' rate), which further reduces utilization.